NativeScript/docs-v7/docs/ui/professional-ui-components/AutoCompleteTextView/autocomplete-display-modes.md

 In wrap mode tokens are arranged on multiple lines.
 Every  time a new line is started the **RadAutoCompleteTextView** is expanding in order to show all tokens.

 ## Horizontal Layout
-In horizontal layout tokens are displayed on single line which can be scrolled horizontally in order to display all tokens.
+In horizontal mode tokens are displayed on single line which can be scrolled horizontally in order to display all tokens.

 ## References
 Want to see more examples using **RadAutoCompleteTextView**?